blogmywiki/piPlay/README.md

 It is a simple GUI-wrapper written using Tkinter for omxplayer.
 Omxplayer has some advantages: it can play almost any kind of audio file and allows extraction of metadata.
 But it's slow to start: there will be a short delay between pressing 'play' and the audio starting.
 I used aplay instead of omxplayer in [my Raspberry Pi cartwall](http://www.suppertime.co.uk/blogmywiki/2018/03/cartwall/) for this reason, but that only supports WAV files.

-It scans the folder its in and makes an M3U-format playlist file if it doesn't find one.
+It scans the folder it's in and makes an M3U-format playlist file if it doesn't find one.
 It reads the filenames into an array along with the filename padded to a fixed length, its duration in seconds and its duration for display in minutes and seconds format.
 When you play a track it requests metadata for artist and track title info, but this probably should be part of the array with other track info.

 # To-do list
 Everything, really.